-Although only one double precursor event (in a short GRB) has thus far been observed, in the future one may be able to - assuming a resonance scenario - put statistical constraints on the spin dynamics of NS binaries that do not exhibit pulsations.
-This allows for an investigation of the evolutionary pathways of NSs that reside within the so-called pulsar 'graveyard'.
-It is conceivable also that even millisecond objects may enter into compact binaries in dense astrophysical environments through dynamical exchanges.
-What might the timing data of double precursors look like in such a case?
-For spin frequencies $v{\star} \gg 10$ Hz, equation (23) implies that the two events should be separated by at least 15 seconds, a prediction which is robust for different EOS.
-Depending on the spin alignment of the binary constituents, large values of v{+} may excite the so-called "one-arm" instability in the GW spectrum of the remnant and enhance blue/red kilonovae (East et al. 2019; Papenfort et al. 2022).
+Although only one double precursor event (in a SGRB) has thus far been observed, in the future one may be able to - assuming a resonance scenario - place statistical constraints on the spin dynamics of NS binaries that do not exhibit pulsations.
+This would allow for an investigation of the evolutionary pathways of NSs that reside within the so-called pulsar graveyard.
+It is also conceivable that even millisecond objects enter into compact binaries in dense astrophysical environments through dynamical exchanges.
+This raises the question as to what the timing data of double precursors would look like in such a case.
+According to Eq.
+(23), for spin frequencies $v{\star} \gg 10 \,\mathrm{Hz}$, the two events should be separated by at least 15 s, a prediction that is robust for different EOSs.
+Depending on the spin alignment of the binary constituents, large values of ν{\star} may excite the so-called one-arm instability in the GW spectrum of the remnant and enhance blue and/or red kilonovae (East et al. 2019; Papenfort et al. 2022).

 We close by noting that magnetic fields have not been considered at all in this work.
 It is likely that magnetic fields play a significant role in extracting the elastic energy from the crust that eventually fuels the precursor (Tsang 2013; Suvorov & Kokkotas 2020b; Suvorov et al. 2022).
-However, unless the fields are of magnetar-level strength ($B{\star} \gtrsim 10^{15}$ G), the Lorentz force will not be strong enough to significantly distort the QNM spectrum (Kuan et al. 2021a), implying that the spin-fitting formula (23) would remain unchanged.
-Even so, Suvorov & Kokkotas (2020b) argued that precursors with non-thermal spectra may be indicative of intense magnetic fields, so as to avoid thermalisations from pair-photon cascades created via mode-induced backreactions (see also Tsang et al. 2012; Zhong et al. 2019; Kuan et al. 2021b).
-These considerations imply that the error bars presented on the spin-frequency measurements may be slightly underestimated therefore, at least when applied to double precursors showing predominantly non-thermal spectra (as indeed was the case for GRB090510; Troja et al. 2010).
+However, unless the fields are of magnetar-level strength ($B{\star} \gtrsim 10^{15} \,\mathrm{G}$), the Lorentz force will not be strong enough to significantly distort the QNM spectrum (Kuan et al. 2021a), implying that the spin-fitting formula (23) would remain unchanged.
+Even so, Suvorov & Kokkotas (2020b) argue that precursors with non-thermal spectra may be indicative of intense magnetic fields, which would prevent thermalisation from pair-photon cascades created via mode-induced back-reactions (see also Tsang et al. 2012; Zhong et al. 2019; Kuan et al. 2021b).
+These considerations therefore imply that the error bars presented for the spin-frequency measurements may be slightly underestimated, at least when applied to double precursors that show predominantly non-thermal spectra (as was the case for GRB090510; Troja et al. 2010).

 Acknowledgements.
 KK gratefully acknowledges financial support by DFG research Grant No. 413873357.
 HJK recognises support from Sandwich grant (JYP) No. 109-2927-I- 007-503 by DAAD and MOST during early stages of this work.
 AGS is grateful for funding received from the European Union's Horizon 2020 Programme under the AHEAD2020 project (grant n.
 871158) and the Alexander von Humboldt foundation.
-We thank the anonymous referee for their helpful feedback
+We thank the anonymous referee for their helpful feedback.